NOAA-FEAT/FTRpack/README.md

 # FTRPack <img src="man/figures/logo.png" align="right" style="padding: 10px"/>

 This is the FTRPack GitHub repository, R package, and website.
-This package was built and maintained by Rebecca Thomas,
+This package was built and maintained by Rebecca Thomas
 <Rebecca.Thomas@noaa.gov>

 <!-- Do not edit below.
 This adds the Disclaimer and NMFS footer. -->